All Episodes

 Funny enough that the president of CBS News would talk to me, but she did last night and they gave us a statement.

-Uh they seem Sean to be throwing the hospital under the bus.
+They seem, Sean, to be throwing the hospital under the bus.

-This is CBS News, and they they have taken down their broadcast as of this morning.
+And they have taken down their broadcast as of this morning.

-And they've taken down this piece and critical.
+And they've taken down this piece.

-Uh like in the last case when you got the Bernie Sanders people, you know, uh they just absolutely ignored your reporting and you had them dead to rights.
+People just go into full and complete denial mode, like in the last case when you got the Bernie Sanders people, you know, they just absolutely ignored your reporting and you had them dead to rights.

-So it's it's undeniable.
+So it's undeniable.

-And they are claiming uh that uh for initially they claimed that this didn't even happen, and now they're kind of caught.
+And they are claiming that initially they claimed that this didn't even happen.

 So it's kind of a developing story.

-We look to hear from the governor of Michigan, who's all over the TV stations these days.
+We'd look to hear from the governor of Michigan, who's all over the TV stations these days.

 We'd love to hear her thoughts on the matter.